mczhuge/ICON/README.md

 ## News

 ☀️ [2022/12/20] ICON's results on COD benchmark could be found at [Google Drive](https://drive.google.com/drive/folders/1gsCeYtS9cwsMpTHQzkx81n4jsRK4LYdf).
+Thanks to [CamoFormer](https://github.com/HVision-NKU/CamoFormer)'s contribution, which is also established upon our ICON project.

 ☀️ [2022/07/05] Based on our code, Shi has published a [TCSVT paper (SCI-Q1)](https://ieeexplore.ieee.org/document/9852486).
 Congratulation!

 ☀️ This is a **friendly codebase** for new learners in SOD (or any binary segmentation tasks):